tomcarter23/adversarial_attack/README.md

 The targeted attack tests test the success rate of the targeted FGSM attack on the set of `sample_images` for the default models `resnet50`,  `resnet101` and `resnet152`.
 For each image and model the target attack using the target category of the other remaining 8 categories that are represented in the `sample_images` directory.
 We observe a success rate of `89.63%` across all 270 tests.

 Failures for each type of tests typically occur when the models original prediction does not match the true category of the image.
 When this occurs performing an attack is pointless and the attack fails.

+## To Do:

+- Add more attack mechanisms
+  - Projected Gradient Descent (PGD)
+  - Black box attacks where the gradient is unknown
+- Add support for more models out of the box.
+There are many more image classification models that could be supported such those in torchvision but also others within Huggingface for example
+- Implement a release workflow and publish the repo on PyPI
+- Notebook tutorial of using the API with a custom PyTorch model
+- More in depth testing and reporting into attack